The How and Why of Installing WordPress on Your Own Computer

 Published:

-What is a Local WordPress Installation?
+What Is a Local WordPress Installation?

 Why Install WordPress Locally?

-If You Are New to WordPress
+If You’re New to WordPress

-For More Advanced Users
+For Advanced Users and Developers

 How to Install WordPress on Your Own Computer